wp-plugins/memphis-documents-library/readme.txt

 3. screenshot-3.png
 4. screenshot-4.png
 5. screenshot-5.png
+6. screenshot-6.png
+7. screenshot-7.png

 == Changelog ==
+= 2.5 =
+* *New* - You have the ability to create sub categories.
+* *New* - Three new widgets have been added, you can now display, Most Downloaded, Highest Rated and Recently Updated documents.
+* *Fix* -  Issue with file upload on Windows platform, now is resolved.
+Batch upload still remains in beta.
+* *Fix* - Minor style changes
+* *Bug* - small bug fixes and updates.
 = 2.4.1 =
 * fixed short code, not showing categories.
 * special character changes.